Welcome to my website!

 - “The Social Responsibility of Business” by Milton Friedman (Death knell for the welfare state.)

-- “Speech on China Trade Bill” by Bill Clinton (Birth of the Chinese Century.)
+- “Speech on China Joining WTO” by Bill Clinton (Birth of the Chinese Century.)

 Autobiographies